folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 Secondly, purity and immutability are very valuable in implementing and testing the reversible semantics.
 The type system can actually guarantee that we have not forgotten to revert anything.

-In a pure language, given functions `f :: a -> b` and `g :: b -> a` to prove that f and g are inverses it is enough to prove (or to test for the domain you're interested in) that
+In a pure language, given functions `f :: a -> b` and `g :: b -> a` to prove that $f$ and $g$ are inverses it is enough to prove (or to test for the domain you're interested in) that

 ```
 f . g = identity && g . f = identity
 ```

 In an impure language, even if the above equalities are observed we cannot be sure that there were no side-effects.
-Because we don't need to consider a context (the outside world) here, checking that reversibility works is as simple as comparing initial and final states for all backward transition rules.
+Because we do not need to consider a context (the outside world) here, checking that reversibility works is as simple as comparing initial and final states for all backward transition rules.

 ## Concurrent Debuggers